snorthman/FastMRIWeb/docs/research/bosma22a.md

 ## 📚 Citation
 If you use our method or algorithm in your work, please cite our work:

-J. S. Bosma, A. Saha, M. Hosseinzadeh, I. Slootweg, M. de Rooij, H. Huisman (2021), _"Semi-supervised learning with report-guided lesion annotation for deep learning-based prostate cancer detection in bpMRI"_, to be submitted
+J. S. Bosma, A. Saha, M. Hosseinzadeh, I. Slootweg, M. de Rooij, H. Huisman.
+Semi-supervised Learning with Report-guided Pseudo Labels for Deep Learning-based Prostate Cancer Detection Using Biparametric MRI.
+Radiology: Artificial Intelligence (2023), doi:10.1148/ryai.230031..